rumashie/Database_Management_Project/README.md

 # Database Management Project

-This project focuses on designing an efficient database structure for a proposed scholarship system.
-We aimed to create an efficient database that adheres to database management principles.
+This project focuses on designing an efficient database structure for a proposed scholarship system, ensuring adherence to database management principles.
+This project was part of the *Database Management* (CSCI 435) course at Hunter College.

 ## Project Summary